 In addition, as of January 1, 2022, LIBOR settings for all non-U.S. dollar currencies and U.S. dollar one-week and two-month LIBOR settings ceased being published, provided or representative.
 InterContinental Benchmark Exchange and the United Kingdom's Financial Conduct Authority have confirmed that LIBOR settings for all remaining U.S. dollar LIBOR tenors will cease to be published, provided or representative after June 30, 2023.
 If new methods of calculating LIBOR are established or if other benchmark rates used to price indebtedness or investments are established, the terms of any existing or future indebtedness or investments, including the terms of our debt instruments, may be negatively impacted, resulting in increased interest expense or lower than expected interest income.
-We discuss the interest rate risk related to some of our indebtedness in greater detail under "Management's Discussion and Analysis of Financial Condition and Results Of Operation-Qualitative and Quantitative Disclosure about Market Risk-Interest Rate Risk."
+We discuss the interest rate risk related to some of our indebtedness in greater detail under "Item 11.
+Qualitative and Quantitative Disclosure about Market Risk-Interest Rate Risk."